 An important limitation of continuous processing, however, is that it is prone to bottlenecks.
 Inevitably, some parts of the production line are slower than others, so this means that the entire line can only operate at the rate of the slowest step.
 If processes were uncoupled from one another, each step could operate at its optimum speed, thus saving time and increasing overall production capacity.

 Continuous processing can also be relatively inflexible.
 To manufacture chocolate, vanilla and strawberry-flavored protein powders, for example, each variety would need its own dedicated production line.
-This takes up space in your building, and is costly – especially if one flavour proved unpopular and you decided to discontinue it!
-Alternatively, many production hours are lost cleaning the line before the next flavour can be produced, always with the risk of cross-contamination.
+This takes up space in your building, and is costly – especially if one flavor proved unpopular and you decided to discontinue it!
+Alternatively, many production hours are lost cleaning the line before the next flavor can be produced, always with the risk of cross-contamination.

 IBCs offer the best of both worlds

 A production facility based on Intermediate Bulk Containers (IBCs) provides the best of both worlds for sports nutrition manufacturing.
 With IBCs, powders and mixtures are not transferred manually from one step to the next, nor are they continuously delivered along the production line.
 Instead, larger quantities of material are moved between processes in the IBC which can then be automatically discharged into the next piece of equipment.

 Compared to manual handling, this important difference means that waste is reduced at each stage, while at the same time, compared to continuous processing, all manufacturing steps can operate independently or in parallel at their optimum rates.
 The potential efficiency, speed, capacity, and overall profitability of the whole facility are considerably increased.